 The City's open spaces are central to so many of our objectives; whether it's providing safe and attractive parks for residents to be proud of and utilise for sport and recreation, tackling climate change by improving the biodiversity of our green spaces or attracting visitors to the city through unique new initiatives.
-Access to nature and quality open spaces is also central to good health and wellbeing.
 We will focus on improving these invaluable assets to ensure that everyone is able to enjoy and benefit from time spent outdoors in our city.

-- Retain four Green Flag awards and consider working towards a fifth. - Employ professional gardeners to oversee the improvement of our public gardens, employing biodiversity-friendly ways of working. - Plant more trees across the city and improve the biodiversity of our parks and open spaces, promoting projects that increase the city's climate resilience. - As part of the review of the Open Spaces Strategy, develop a Play Strategy to improve play areas, with specific focus on provision of accessible play equipment, and restoring grass cutting to unadopted land. - Work with Gloucestershire Wildlife Trust on the Gloucester Nature Park project, to transform undeveloped land along the River Severn into thriving habitats to tackle environmental issues and provide a new experience for residents and visitors to enjoy.
+- Retain four Green Flag awards and consider working towards a fifth. - Employ professional gardeners to oversee the improvement of our public gardens. - Plant more trees across the city and improve the biodiversity of our parks and open spaces. - As part of the review of the Open Spaces Strategy, develop a Play Strategy to improve play areas, with specific focus on provision of accessible play equipment, and restoring grass cutting to unadopted land. - Work with Gloucester Wildlife Trust on the Gloucester Nature Park project, to transform undeveloped land along the River Severn into thriving habitats to tackle environmental issues and provide a new experience for residents and visitors to enjoy.